-Sales are recorded net of allowances for estimated rebates, cash discounts and estimates of product returns, all of which are established at the time of sale.
-The estimated rebates, chargebacks, cash discounts and estimates of product returns are recorded as current liabilities.
-The Group makes accruals for expected sales rebates, which are estimated based on analyses of existing contractual or legislatively-mandated obligations, historical trends and the Group's experience.
+Sales are recorded net of allowances for rebates, cash discounts and product returns.
+The estimates of rebates payable are recorded as current liabilities.
+The Group makes accruals for expected sales rebates based on analyses of existing contractual or legislatively-mandated obligations, historical trends and the Group's experience.
 As these deductions are based on management estimates, they may be subject to change as better information becomes available.
 Such changes that arise could impact the accruals recognized in the balance sheet in future periods and consequently the level of sales recognized in the income statement in future periods.
+Variable consideration is only recognized when it is highly probable that there will be no significant reversal.

 Out-licensing agreements may be entered into with no further obligation or may include commitments to conduct research, late-stage development, regulatory approval, co-marketing or manufacturing.
 These may be settled by a combination of upfront payments, milestone payments, and reimbursements for services provided.
 Whether to consider these commitments as a single performance obligation or separate ones, or even being in scope of IFRS 15 'Revenues from Contracts with Customers', is not straightforward and requires some judgment.
 Depending on the conclusion, this may result in all revenue being calculated at inception and either being recognized at once or spread over the term of a longer performance obligation.
+The consideration received may include a variable amount.
+The Group recognizes variable consideration only when it is highly probable that there will be no significant reversal.